Historic Structures and Preservation

 Procedures for Designating Historic Structures, Sites and Districts for Preservation

-A nomination for designation listing in the city register may be made by the board or by any citizen by filing an application with the City Planner.
+A nomination for designation listing in the city register may be made by the board or by any citizen by filing an application with the Community & Economic Development Department.
 The applicant shall pay all public notice expenses, recording fees and any other fees established by resolution of the city council.

-- Application for Historic Designation of a Structure, Site or District
+- PDF Application for Historic Designation of a Structure, Site or District

-- Application for Historic Designation of a Sign
+- PDF Application for Historic Designation of a Sign

 Once a structure, site, district or sign has received historic designation, the owner is requested to consult with the Historic Preservation Board prior to making any alterations.
 This will allow the board to determine compatibility with historic standards.